szheng3/image_segmentation/README.md

 Dice coefficient: The Dice coefficient is similar to IoU and measures the overlap between the predicted and ground truth masks.
 In this case, the Dice coefficient is 0.912, which indicates that the model accurately predicts the object boundaries and produces a high-quality segmentation mask.

+## Non-Deep Learning Model

+Although non-deep learning models such as random forests can achieve decent performance, their scalability can be limited when dealing with large image datasets.
+In this case, training on eight images and validating on two, the model achieved a high training accuracy of 0.9817 and a validation accuracy of 0.9496, which is a good result.
+However, as the image size grows larger, the model's performance may suffer due to its reliance on CPU instead of GPU, causing the Duke DCC on-demand platform to freeze under heavy CPU usage.

 ## Application